awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.RCU.md

 + User Messaging Service \(UCSUMS\)
 + WebLogic Services \(WLS\)

-## Licensing and Versions<a name="Oracle.Resources.RCU.Versions"></a>
+## Licensing and versions<a name="Oracle.Resources.RCU.Versions"></a>

 Amazon RDS supports Oracle Repository Creation Utility \(RCU\) version 12c only\.
 You can use the RCU in the following configurations:
 + RCU 12c with Oracle database 12\.2\.0\.1
 + RCU 12c with Oracle database 12\.1\.0\.2\.v4 or later
 + RCU 12c with Oracle database 11\.2\.0\.4\.v8 or later

 Before you can use RCU, you need a license for Oracle Fusion Middleware\.
 You also need to follow the Oracle licensing guidelines for the Oracle database that hosts the repository\.
-For more information, see [ Oracle Fusion Middleware Licensing Information User Manual ](https://docs.oracle.com/cd/E55108_01/doc.62016/e56762/toc.htm) in the Oracle documentation\.
+For more information, see [ Oracle fusion middleware licensing information user manual ](https://docs.oracle.com/cd/E55108_01/doc.62016/e56762/toc.htm) in the Oracle documentation\.

 Fusion MiddleWare supports repositories on Oracle Database Enterprise Edition and Standard Editions \(SE, SE One, or SE Two\)\.
 Oracle recommends Enterprise Edition for production installations that require partitioning and installations that require online index rebuild\.

 Before you create your Oracle DB instance, confirm the Oracle database version that you need to support the components that you want to deploy\.
 You can use the Certification Matrix to find the requirements for the Fusion Middleware components and versions you want to deploy\.
-For more information, see [ Oracle Fusion Middleware Supported System Configurations](http://www.oracle.com/technetwork/middleware/ias/downloads/fusion-certification-100350.html) in the Oracle documentation\.
+For more information, see [ Oracle fusion middleware supported system configurations](http://www.oracle.com/technetwork/middleware/ias/downloads/fusion-certification-100350.html) in the Oracle documentation\.

 Amazon RDS supports Oracle database version upgrades as needed\.
-For more information, see [Upgrading a DB Instance Engine Version](USER_UpgradeDBInstance.Upgrading.md)\.
+For more information, see [Upgrading a DB instance engine version](USER_UpgradeDBInstance.Upgrading.md)\.

-## Before You Begin<a name="Oracle.Resources.RCU.BeforeYouBegin"></a>
+## Before you begin<a name="Oracle.Resources.RCU.BeforeYouBegin"></a>

 Before you begin, you need an Amazon VPC\.
 Because your Amazon RDS DB instance needs to be available only to your Fusion Middleware components, and not to the public Internet, your Amazon RDS DB instance is hosted in a private subnet, providing greater security\.
-For information about how to create an Amazon VPC for use with an Oracle DB instance, see [Creating a VPC for Use with an Oracle Database](Oracle.Resources.Shared.md#Oracle.Resources.Shared.VPC)\.
+For information about how to create an Amazon VPC for use with an Oracle DB instance, see [Creating a VPC for use with an Oracle database](Oracle.Resources.Shared.md#Oracle.Resources.Shared.VPC)\.

 Before you begin, you also need an Oracle DB instance\.
-For information about how to create an Oracle DB instance for use with Fusion Middleware metadata, see [Creating an Oracle DB Instance](Oracle.Resources.Shared.md#Oracle.Resources.Shared.Database.RDS)\.
+For information about how to create an Oracle DB instance for use with Fusion Middleware metadata, see [Creating an Oracle DB instance](Oracle.Resources.Shared.md#Oracle.Resources.Shared.Database.RDS)\.

 ## Recommendations<a name="Oracle.Resources.RCU.Recommendations"></a>